 However, when you don't have such permission, there is a feed file that could save the day:

-- No permission required
+No permission required

-- No login required
+No login required

-- All product data is freshly updated (Daily or Weekly)
+All product data is freshly updated (Daily or Weekly)

 Let's look at how you can upload products to a Catalog by using a feed file.

-A dynamic feed file?
+πA dynamic feed file?
 It's a file that contains all information about your Shopify products.
 Any changes will be sync as scheduled by Two Owls

 Well-round data feeds: In 8 simple steps, you'll get yourself up and running with multiple data feeds fully optimized according to Facebook data specifications

-Name your feed for easy recognition
+Step 1: Name your feed

 Depending on what you want to show to people, especially when it comes to retargeting, choose accordingly.